Portrane: Built heritage

-There are several notable historic buildings in Portrane including a 19th-century martello tower.
+There are several notable historic buildings in Portrane, including a 19th-century martello tower.
 Other notable examples include;

 St. Ita's Hospital

 Portrane's most prominent feature is Tower Bay, and Portrane asylum, more commonly known as St. Ita's Hospital.
 Built in the early 1900s, the asylum is made up of a number of Victorian red brick buildings which dominate the peninsula.
 Features within the main asylum building include two churches and an imposing clock tower.
 The building operated as a mental hospital for many years with it finally closing to inpatients in 2011 and outpatients in 2014 before being refurbished and repurposed as a modern mental health facility.
 Following the sale of the Central Mental Hospital in Dundrum in 2012 it was announced that it would relocate to the updated St.Ita's facility in Portrane.

-In the hospital grounds is a monument to George Hampden Evans, a replica of an Irish Round Tower.
+In the hospital grounds is a monument to George Hampden Evans, a replica of an Irish round tower.

 Portrane castle

 Portrane Castle (sometimes called Stella's Tower) is a 3-storey late medieval castellated tower house adjacent to St. Catherine's housing estate.
 Jonathan Swift's 'Stella', Esther Johnson is said to have stayed there and given the castle its unusual nickname.

-The inquisition of 1541 mentions the castle as being a substantial structure with associated outbuildings including a threshing house and hemp yard while the Civil Survey of 1655 describes this site as an old castle with a thatched hall adjoining owned by the parsonage of Portrane.
+The inquisition of 1541 mentions the castle as being a substantial structure with associated outbuildings, including a threshing house and hemp yard, while the Civil Survey of 1655 describes this site as an old castle with a thatched hall adjoining owned by the parsonage of Portrane.
 A later brick chimney can also be seen at the top of the tower.
-Samuel Lewis describes the castle as long since deserted in his Topographical Dictionary of Ireland in 1837 and notes the last occupant was Lady Acheson.
+Samuel Lewis describes the castle as long since deserted in his Topographical Dictionary of Ireland in 1837 and notes that the last occupant was Lady Acheson.

-Today the castle sits in a field of privately owned tillage land.
+Today, the castle sits in a field of privately owned tillage land.

+St. Catherine's Church and Graveyard

+The church in Portrane was granted to the Convent of Grace Dieu in the 12th century.
+Originally called St. Canice's, a new church was built in the 14th century and renamed St. Catherine's.
+St. Catherine's was coupled with St. Patrick's, Donabate, with the vicar of Donabate serving in Portrane.
+With the decline of St. Catherine's, the parish was linked to Donabate in the 17th century, and only eventually merged in 1835.
+A number of members of the Evans family from Portrane Castle are buried in the church graveyard.

 Erosion

 The coast in this area is subject to erosion, and since the 1980s, 100 acre of beach at Portrane has been lost.
 Many houses on the peninsula were demolished in the 1960s due to the dangers of erosion.
 A storm in March 2018 caused erosion of low cliffs backing the beach, and one home was destroyed.
-Concrete structures known as sea bees have been placed below the cliffs, but the erosion continues and further houses are threatened.
+Concrete structures known as sea bees have been placed below the cliffs, but the erosion continues, and further houses are threatened.